logambigaik/devops-interview-warmup/kubernetes.md

 ![image](https://user-images.githubusercontent.com/54719289/118477929-2fd3dd00-b707-11eb-91f9-01b3561c7c7d.png)

 ```
-Why do we need to statefulset is if the pod is crashed then the next pod wont start with same naming convention.
+Why do we need to use statefulset is if the pod is crashed then the next pod wont start with same naming convention.
 In deployement, the suffix of podname
 is always ends with aphanumeric but in statefulset , the pod name ends with ordinal index like mysql-0,mysql-1 like that.

 Lets assume I have 3 replicas for mysql, here we will consider mysql-0 as primary  in headless service and remaining 2 pods